kareemjano/sentiment_analylsis/README.md

 The dataset is split to train, validation, and test datasets.

-The validation dataset is composed of samples from the following sources: ['TomClancysRainbowSix' 'Facebook' 'GrandTheftAuto(GTA)' 'MaddenNFL']
+The validation dataset is composed of samples from the following sources:['GrandTheftAuto(GTA)' 'MaddenNFL' 'johnson&johnson']

-The testing dataset is composed of samples from the following sources: ['johnson&johnson' 'Cyberpunk2077' 'TomClancysGhostRecon' 'Nvidia']
+The testing dataset is composed of samples from the following sources: ['Cyberpunk2077' 'TomClancysGhostRecon' 'Nvidia']

-The rest are used for training:
+The rest are used for training.

 ## Model Training